Kustlik/Mika-s-Birthday-Adventures/README.md

 # Mika-s-Birthday-Adventures
-Mika's Birthday Adventures is a "Plant versus Zombie" genre type of game written in Unity, project used to self-learning.
+Mika's Birthday Adventures is a "Plant versus Zombie" genre type of game written in Unity, project used to self-learning and written for my friends birthday.
 Finished project is builded in PC Stand-alone version.

 ![Preview](Preview/PvZPreview.gif)